osumo/osumo-project/docs/30-TUTORIAL.md

 `osumo/web_client/analysis-modules/`, which is the section in the source code that is dedicated to housing analysis modules.
 In development mode, OSUMO exports all the global variables you need to run the samples interactively in the developer console.
-Simply copy and paste the samlpes without the preamble to see their effects live.
+Simply copy and paste the samples without the preamble to see their effects live.

 ### Adding and removing analysis pages